FAOlivieri/FAOlivieri/README.md

 I'm a protein scientist with a PhD in Biochemistry and M.Sc in Molecular Biology.
-Most of my work revolves around characterizing processes through bioinformatics and computational biology.
+Most of my work revolves around characterizing protein processes through bioinformatics and computational biology.
 I'm very interested in data science and its application to biology.

-I will soon start a PostDoc at the Slovenian National Institute of Chemistry at the Designed Dynamic Proteins laboratory under the direction of Ajasja Ljubetič
+PostDoc at the Slovenian National Institute of Chemistry, Designed Dynamic Proteins laboratory

 I can be reached at Federicoaolivieri@gmail.com